New Zealand Government advice for Yemen

 There is a significant kidnapping threat to Westerners in Yemen; including in the capital Sana’a as well as on the Aden/Taiz/Sana’a highway and in the provinces of Taiz, al-Jawf, Abyan, Sa’ada, Dharmar, Amran, Marib, Sana’a and Shabwah.

 Al-Qaida in the Arabian Peninsula (AQAP) and tribal groups have kidnapped foreigners across Yemen, including in the capital Sana’a.
-Local and international media report two Westerners were kidnapped in Taiz in late May 2013.
+A number of foreign nationals have been kidnapped in 2014.
 Kidnappers have reportedly demanded large ransom payments for foreigners and there remains a strong possibility that foreigners kidnapped by tribal groups could be on-sold to AQAP.
 A number of foreigners have been killed by their kidnappers in Yemen.

 The political situation in Yemen remains uncertain.
 Politically-motivated demonstrations have taken place throughout the country and some have resulted in deaths and injuries.
 New Zealanders in Yemen are advised to avoid all protests, demonstrations and political rallies as they have the potential to turn violent with little warning.